byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

   }
 ```

-## JobNumAwareAllocateStrategy
+## Allocate Feature

-As we mentioned before, mlsql-cluster supports dynamic resource adjust.
-For now, mlsql local/yarn-client modes
+As we mentioned before, MLSQL-cluster supports DRA(dynamic resource adjust).
+For now,
-are available.
+the local/yarn-client modes are supported. yarn-cluster is coming soon.
 JobNumAwareAllocateStrategy is the only allocate strategy implemented.

 In order to enable JobNumAwareAllocateStrategy, please use the api `/monitor/add` to add
-a monitor which will tell mlsql-cluster who(tags) should be monitored and use the api `/ecs/add`
+a monitor which tells mlsql-cluster who(tags) should be monitored and use the api `/ecs/add`
 to tell mlsql-cluster where is the free elastic server.

 monitor parameters example: